nandabritto/Covid-19_vaccines/README.md

  ## Project Bugs and Solutions:

 When viewed for the 1st time on the [AmIResponsive](ami.responsivedesign.is) website, it was noticed that navbar was split into two lines on smaller devices (iPhone 5).
-This bug was caused as a result of me unsetting different font size for smaller devices screen, which caused it to unformat the navbar on older smaller devices like the iPhone 5.
+This bug was caused as a result of unsetting different font size for smaller devices screen, which caused it to unformat the navbar on older smaller devices like the iPhone 5.

 This bug was fixed by changing the font-size for smaller devices which maintain the integrity of the navbar on the mobile view.